algarsi3/context/README.md

 The Annotation Validation Tool is a local web application built with FastAPI (Python backend) and plain HTML/CSS/JavaScript (frontend).
 It is designed to allow a researcher to validate, correct, and curate annotations produced by a large language model (LLM) from scientific literature.

-These annotations consist of metadata values (Odds Ratios, OR) that are identified or extracted from article documents (main text or supplementary material), together with location information: section, subsection, table number, and a surrounding text passage (`surr_text`) that locates the value in the document.
+These annotations consist of context-sensitive extracted data values (such as Odds Ratios, OR) that are identified or extracted from article documents (main text or supplementary material), together with location information: section, subsection, table number, and a surrounding text passage (`surr_text`) that locates the value in the document.

 The tool takes as input a raw JSONL file containing the LLM output, automatically locates and highlights the surrounding text in the corresponding Markdown source files, and provides a browser-based interface for reviewing and correcting each annotation.
 The final validated output (ground truth) can be exported as a flat JSONL file ready for downstream analysis.